 An integrated system will be established with Grievance Redressal Cell (GRCs), with necessary officers, officials and systems at MIDFC.
-Grievances, if any, may be submitted through various mediums, including in person, in written form to a noted address, e-mail, or through direct calls to concerned official/s.
+Grievances, if any, may be submitted through various mediums, including in arguon of Designs and DPRs of Major and Minor Bridges to be ni Permanent Timber Bridges (SPT) in The State of Meghalaya person, in written form to a noted address, e-mail, or through direct calls to concerned official/s.
 The Social and Environmental Expert within PMU shall be responsible for coordination of grievance/complaints received.

 The grievance redress mechanism should be in place at the time of initiating the implementation of R&RAP and civil construction activities in the project area.
 A platform for grievance redressal should be organized and its regular meetings may be conducted so as to allow people to put forth their grievances.
 It will help the appropriate authority to find solutions and amicably address the issues.
-The project, apart from web-based mechanism, will have three tire grievance redressal mechanism, i.e., (1) at the project site level, (2) State level (PMU level) and (3) Judiciary level.
+The project, apart from webbased mechanism, will have three tire grievance redressal mechanism, i.e., (1) at the project site level, (2) State level (PMU level) and (3) Judiciaryl evel.